nolauren/teaching/documenting1960s.md

 <Assignments>

+Weekly Discussion: For each reading, you will be given a reading assignment.
+This may include composing several questions or picking a quote from the reading.
+The assignment should be posted to Blackboard.

 In Class Presentation and Discussion: Each week, a group will present on a piece of media.
 The group will use the Underground/Alternative Press Database to find an article, image or drawing that relates to the week’s topic, close read their selection,